MARKET SNAPSHOT: Dow Rally Poised To Fade As Jackson Hole Comes Into Focus

 The rally in Wall Street stocks looked set to peter out Wednesday, with trading subdued as investors turned their attention back to the Jackson Hole meeting of global central bankers.

-Futures for the Dow Jones Industrial Average dropped 34 points, or 0.2%, to 21,852, erasing parts of Tuesday's gain.
-The blue chip benchmark on Tuesday rallied almost 200 points for its biggest gain since April 25 (http://www.marketwatch.com/story/dow-sp-set-for-2nd-day-of-gains-as-rebound-continues-2017-08-22), after reports President Donald Trump is making progress in shaping a plan for tax reform.
+Futures for the Dow Jones Industrial Average dropped 63 points, or 0.3%, to 21,823, erasing parts of Tuesday's gain.
+The blue-chip benchmark on Tuesday rallied almost 200 points for its biggest gain since April 25 (http://www.marketwatch.com/story/dow-sp-set-for-2nd-day-of-gains-as-rebound-continues-2017-08-22), after reports President Donald Trump is making progress in shaping a plan for tax reform.

 The S&P 500 finished 1% higher on Tuesday, while the tech-laden Nasdaq Composite Index ended up 1.4%.